 By Pierre Boulle

-When I read this novel for the first, 20th Century Fox had already produced four installments of the film franchise.
+When I read this novel for the first time, 20th Century Fox had already produced four installments of the film franchise.
 The film mythos had crept into every corner of society, and as a fan of the films, I was excited to read the novel.
 Much to my surprise at the time, the book and the movie were not the same.
 Actually, of the books I read in high school, this one, with its double-twist ending, was one I’d never forget.

 The story opens with the discovery of a message (actually a manuscript) in a bottle floating in space.
 Space travel is commonplace, and the rescued text is a light diversion for the wealthy couple as their ship glides through the cosmos.